Tashaun33/Enigma-Excursions/README.md

 ====

-# Version Control and Progressive Refinement
+# Version Control and Progressive Refinement.

 I used Git to track each stage of development.
 Key commits demonstrated progressive experimentation: